Richard Bruce Snodgrass: Writing

 Snodgrass’s first novel, There’s Something in the Back Yard, was published by Viking in 1989.
 The book earned critical praise from the Washington Post Book World, the Christian Science Monitor, and the Los Angeles Times, among other publications.
 His short fiction has been published in the New England Review/Bread Loaf Quarterly, California Quarterly, Pittsburgh Quarterly, and elsewhere.
 His essay on Ross Macdonald appeared in South Dakota Review.
 As a fiction writer, he was artist in residence at the Helene Wurlitzer Foundation, in Taos, New Mexico.
 He also received a fellowship from the Pennsylvania Council on the Arts.

 In 2011, Carnegie Mellon University Press published An Uncommon Field: The Flight 93 Temporary Memorial, a collection of photographs and meditations about the now-dismantled structure on the site that later became a national park in Shanksville, Pennsylvania.
 Skyhorse Publishing brought out Kitchen Things: An Album of Vintage Utensils and Farm-Kitchen Recipes in 2013.
 The New York Times called it a book “to admire,” and the Associated Press named it one of the year’s “best books to get you thinking about food.”
 The book grew out of a series of articles Snodgrass wrote for Pittsburgh’s Table magazine, where he was a regular contributor.

-Snodgrass’s series of novels set in the fictional town of Furnass, Pennsylvania, begins with The Building, published in April of 2018 by Calling Crow Press.
-Other novels in the series are Some Rise, All Fall Down, Across the River, Holding On (short stories), Shadow of the Valley, The Pattern Maker, and House of Lyles, all set for release by Calling Crow Press between 2018 and 2020.
+Snodgrass’s series of novels and short stories, the Books of Furnass, set in a fictional mill town near Pittsburgh, Pennsylvania, were published between 2018 and 2022 by Calling Crow Press.
+The series includes, in order of suggested reading: All That Will Remain; Across the River; Holding On (short stories); A Book of Days; The Pattern Maker; Furrow and Slice: The Farmland Stories (short stories and photographs); The Building (Furnass Towers Trilogy, Bk 1); Some Rise (Furnass Towers Trilogy, Bk 2); All Fall Down (Furnass Towers Trilogy, Bk 3); Redding Up (short stories and photographs).